johnxu21/johnxu21.github.io/teaching/CS472-Spring2023/Timetable/dynamic_analysis/testing.md

 5. Ensure that it returned a successful return code.
 6. Check that the counter value is one more than the baseline you measured in step 3.

-Write a report detailing steps (red/green/refactor phases) you followed to implement the requirements.
-Provide the code snippets you wrote including the exceptions you encountered while running ```nosetests```.
+Add to your report of the previous tasks and detail the steps (red/green/refactor phases) you followed to implement the requirements.
+Include in your report the code snippets you wrote as well as the exceptions you encountered while running ```nosetests```.

 Submitting the Assignment